HireDale/daleydose/index.md

   Understand how prescription restrictions manage what medications a Prescriber can order in Daley Dose.
 Learn how Administrators apply limits, view current restrictions, and ensure prescriptions comply with hospital guidelines.

 ## **ADDITIONAL LINKS**

+Discover more about Daley Dose and its evolution.
+These resources connect you to detailed release information, historical insights, and the broader HireDale.com ecosystem.

 ---

 - [**v1.4 Release Notes**](/daleydose/release-notes-v1.4) – Details of the latest Daley Dose updates.